Natural Strategies for the Epstein-Barr Virus

 How Do I Know If I Have Mononucleosis?

-These other conditions are most commonly found in people whose immune systems are already compromised by another issue:
+These other conditions are most commonly found in people whose immune systems are already compromised by another condition:

 • Burkitt’s lymphoma and nasopharyngeal carcinoma are two forms of rare cancer seldom found in the United States.
 Burkitt’s is a non-Hodgkins type of lymphoma that usually affects the jaw.
 Nasopharyngeal carcinoma affects the respiratory tract and is commonly found in North Africa, Southern China, and the Arctic.
 It is thought to be related to the high consumption of smoked fish in these cultures.
-The exact role EBV plays in these cancers is unclear, but the cause is thought to be from multiple factors, EBV being one.
+It is not clear the exact role EBV plays in these cancers, but the cause is thought to be from multiple factors, EBV being one of them.

 • Hodgkins Disease.
 There is not a lot known about the role of EBV in Hodgkins, a form of cancer, but it certainly is a factor.